It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 You can't forget.

-They believe in huge, all powerful government to tell everybody else how to live.
+They believe in huge, all-powerful government to tell everybody else how to live.

-I will guarantee you that when these leftists that you're asking about take their trips into downtown Havana, they're picked up uh because they're there to see Castro.
+I will guarantee you that when these leftists that you're asking about take their trips into downtown Havana, they're picked up because they're there to see Castro.

 He's just this little guy.